 - be of 'good character' (eg no serious or recent criminal record or immigration offences)

 - continue to live in the UK

-- pass tests which demonstrate their knowledge of English language and life in the UK (Life in the UK test)
+- pass tests which demonstrate their knowledge of the English language and life in the UK (by taking the Life in the UK Test)